 If you’ve been placed on probation for DUI or any other criminal offense expect the possibility that the probation officer may require you to submit to drug or alcohol testing.
 A positive result on either of the test may result in just a warning or a probation violation warrant for your arrest.
-In the case of a full-blown probation violation hearing, you may be facing additional probation, counseling, or worse jail time.
+In the case of a full-blown probation violation hearing, you may be facing additional probation, counseling, or even worse - jail time.

 What are the types of tests commonly used by probation supervisors and DUI programs?
 For alcohol, they can use anything from a simple hand-held breath test device or urine tests.
 Here are some of those options: